 So, for any sort of outdoor setting you can get to with not much more than the clothes on your back—take a kite to fly once you get there!
 A small stake winder doesn't take much room either, or just wind some line directly around the kite itself.

 As with any kite design from this site, whether sparred or not, there is the huge satisfaction of seeing something fly that you made with your own hands.
 No shop-bought kite can do that for you!

 The plastic-and-tape kite made from my instructions is just a start.
 You could later duplicate it all with soft Tyvek and Tyvek tape.
 Then it becomes a canvas for an artist's work!
 Display your art in the sky, where many people can see it.

 For someone's birthday, a hand-made kite makes a great gift too.
 Even a plastic one.
-The gift-receiver can't help but realize that it took a bit of work, particularly if you personalize the sail with some line-art done with permanent markers.
-Or acrylic paint on Tyvek.
+The gift receiver can't help but realize that it took a bit of work, particularly if you personalize the sail with some line art done with permanent markers.
+Or you could do acrylic paint on Tyvek.
 And of course it flies!

 Here's the button for secure purchases via credit card or Paypal: